Introduction goes here.

 8

-Grant for life to John de Newenton, kt, of the keeping of the castle of Châteauneuf Chastelneuf, receiving 100l. of the current money each year from the hands of the receiver of Angoulême Dengolem'.
+Grant for life to John de Newenton, kt , of the keeping of the Chastelneuf castle of Châteauneuf , receiving 100 l. of the current money each year from the hands of the receiver of Dengolem' Angoulême .

 By K. and C.